se-edu/learningresources/contents/haskell/Haskell.md

 compile.

 The command `ghc` may be used to compile Haskell code down to machine code.
 The invocation of `ghc` is very similar to that of `gcc`.

-It is preferred to use Stack for build management in production software, rather than handling compilation in this manner.
+When using Stack, simply prefix the commands with `stack`.

 # Whirlwind Tour